 The programmatic evaluation consists of a desk audit in conjunction with the Benefits Utilization System (BUS) to audit client files and ensure that all components of the CMA contract have been performed according to necessary waiver requirements.
 The BUS is an electronic record used by each CMA to maintain client-specific data.
 Data includes client referrals, screening, Level of Care (LOC) assessments, individualized service plans, case notes, reassessment documentation, and all other case management activities.
 Additionally, the BUS is used to track and evaluate timelines for assessments, reassessments, and Notice of Action requirements to assure that processes are completed according to Department prescribed schedules.
 The Department reviews a sample of client files to measure the accuracy of documentation and track appropriateness of services based upon the LOC determination.
 Additionally, the sample is used to evaluate compliance with the aforementioned case management functions.
-The contracted case management agency submits deliverables to the Department on an annual and quarterly basis for reviews annually which is completed by a quality improvement strategy reviews annually which is completed by a quality improvement organization.
+The contracted case management agency submits deliverables to the Department on an annual and quarterly basis for review and determination of approval.
+Case management agencies are evaluated through quality improvement strategy reviews annually which is completed by a quality improvement organization.